-With it’s abundance of restaurants, bars, activities and nightlife, Koh Samui is a favourite amongst ‘flashpackers’ and those travellers seeking a fun-filled few days or weeks perhaps!
-With a more holiday-maker feel rather than backpacker vibe, Koh Samui has boomed as a major tourist destination which has made the island quite ‘western’ and a bit more expensive than other islands, therefore attracting a somewhat older crowd.
-However if you fancy pampering yourself in lovely spas and resorts; Koh Samui is your haven.
+With its abundance of bars, restaurants, activities and nightlife, Koh Samui is a favourite amongst 'flashpackers' and those travellers seeking a fun-filled few days or weeks!
+With a more holiday-maker feel rather than backpacker vibe, Koh Samui has boomed as a major tourist destination which has made the island quite 'western' and a bit more expensive than other islands, therefore attracting a somewhat older crowd.
+However, if you fancy pampering yourself in a fancy spa, sipping cocktails at a trendy beach bar, clubbing on one of Chaweng's lively nightclubs, or taking a variety of courses from Muay Thai to Yoga; Koh Samui is your haven.
 More budget travellers, head to Lamai Beach for a good mix of beach life and party vibe and a good range of accommodation.

 Places to Stay in Koh Samui

 - Chaweng: The liveliest and most crowded spot in Koh Samui with an abundance of hotels, bars, restaurants and 24-hr buzzing nightlife.
 The options here are mid-range to fancy hotels and the cheap digs here are pretty dire – it is more 2-week party going tourists here than backpackers nowadays.
 The loft is a good value for money place to stay for backpackers with a lively atmosphere and funky attached bar and cafe.

 - Hat Lamai: Lamai is still very popular, although much quieter than Chaweng, and you can find some cheaper options here.
 Lamai beach is long, white and sandy with numerous beach bars.